Peter Ciavaglia

-Peter Anthony Ciavaglia (born July 15, 1969) is an American retired professional ice hockey center.
-After graduating from Nichols School in Buffalo in 1987, Peter was selected in that year's NHL Entry Draft by the Calgary Flames.
+Peter Anthony Ciavaglia (born July 15, 1969) is an American former professional ice hockey center.
+After graduating from Nichols School in Buffalo in 1987, Peter was selected in that year's NHL entry draft by the Calgary Flames.
 Deciding to take the college route, he played four seasons at Harvard University, where he was part of the 1989 national championship team, and eventually played in five games in the National Hockey League with the Buffalo Sabres between 1991 and 1993.
 He spent most of his professional career, which lasted from 1991 to 2000, in the International Hockey League with the Detroit Vipers.